Omnirobotic/tech-interview/README.md

 ## Get Started
 - Clone this Git repository.
 The pc you are using should have GitBash and Source Tree.
-- Create a feature branch named 'feature/\<YourName>'
+- Create a feature branch named 'feature/\<YourName>' from develop.
 - Modify/Code/Debug/Implement/Hack ...
 Do your stuff
 - Push your branch.